harvard-lts/etd_alma_monitor_service/README.md

 - Set a property of `content_type` to `application/json`
 - Set the Payload to the following JSON content `{"id": "da28b429-e006-49a5-ae77-da41b925bd85","task": 'etd-alma-monitor-service.tasks.send_to_drs","args": [{"hello":"world"}]}`

+### Using OpenTelemetry for tracing

+This app uses OpenTelemetry (https://opentelemetry.io/) for live tracing.
+To see how it is implemented in the application, refer to this wiki: https://wiki.harvard.edu/confluence/display/LibraryTechServices/OpenTelemetry